(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 ramya.subramanian@elmcitymontessori.org

-Ramya is excited to bring her practice of the Montessori method to the public sector, after having taught at an independent Montessori school in Milford since 2009.
+Ramya (she/her) is excited to bring her practice of the Montessori method to the public sector, after having taught at an independent Montessori school in Milford since 2009.
 Her passion for the method stems from having watched her daughter thrive in a Montessori school, and her own continued love of learning.
 She holds a BA, MA, and M.Phil in English Literature and Linguistics from Madras University, and an MLS from Rutgers University.
 Her Montessori credentials include AMS Certification in Primary and Elementary I and II.
 She also holds Connecticut State Certification in Elementary Education.
 When she is not at school or making materials, she is out hiking in the woods with her dog, Tulsi.

 reena.thakur@elmcitymontessori.org

-Ryan Lajoie, Physical Education Teacher
+Ryan Lajoie, Physical Education/Health Guide

 ryan.lajoie@elmcitymontessori.org